Apricots are simmered in an aromatic syrup made from white wine, vanilla and honey and served with yogurt and topped with pistachios.

 Ingredients

-- 500ml fruity, floral white wine
+- 500ml white wine

 - ½ vanilla bean, split lengthwise and seeds scraped

-- 6 tbsp/ about 100g orange-blossom or wildflower honey
+- ⅓ cup/112g orange-blossom or wildflower honey

 - 8 apricots, halved and stoned

-- Greek yogurt for serving
+- Yogurt for serving (optional)

 Instructions

-- Add the apricots in one layer pushing down gently, so fruit is submerged.
+- Add the apricots in one layer.

 - Let remaining liquid simmer over medium-high heat until reduced by half and lightly syrupy, strain.